 Risk reduction: detail job prices of individual specialists in the appendix to the contract.
-Clarify the conditions under which a new task can be set, including its preliminary assessment by the contractor.
+Clarify the conditions under which a new task set, including its preliminary assessment by the contractor.

-Advantages for the contractor: full payment for the time actually spent on the task.
+Advantages for the contractor: full payment for the time spent on the task.

-Risks for the contactor: tasks are not fixed in the form of separate technical tasks, specifications or annexes to the contract (due to short-term contract period).
-Tasks are set and received using e-mail or project management systems.
+Risks for the contractor: tasks not fixed in the form of separate technical tasks, specifications or annexes to the contract (due to short-term contract period).
+Tasks set and received using e-mail or project management systems.

 Risk reduction: it is necessary to supplement the contract with the section on electronic document management using a simple electronic signature.
-This will remove a lot of customer’s questions regarding the content of the task, the result and adequate billing.
+That will remove a lot of customer’s questions regarding the content of the task, the result, and adequate billing.

 Software development subscription contract